Scheduled MonumentsEnglandRomano-British farmstead 1km south-west of East Bolton

 What is Romano-British farmstead 1km south-west of East Bolton?

-This Romano-British farmstead is a scheduled ancient monument located approximately one kilometre south-west of East Bolton in Northumberland.
+The Romano-British farmstead located approximately one kilometre south-west of East Bolton in Northumberland is a scheduled ancient monument representing rural settlement activity during the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007520.

 Who is responsible for protecting Romano-British farmstead 1km south-west of East Bolton?